 - Smart Cities Data Analytics

 - Data Harmonisation, Integration and Processing

 - Environmental modelling and applications

 - Smart buildings and BIM

 - Smart data security and privacy aspects

-You are not limited to the topics of interest above.
-Submissions that offer position statements, theoretical and industrial perspectives, lessons learned, comparisons, evaluations and technical contributions to smart future cities and the role of clouds are also welcome.
+Submissions that offer position statements, theoretical and industrial perspectives, lessons learned, comparisons, evaluations and technical contributions to smart future cities and role of clouds are also welcome.

-All papers should be submitted online using EasyChair.
+All papers should be submitted online using EasyChair link.